milomedia/tilix/_drafts/summer-solstice-2020.md

 ### Solar Cars

 Could be closer than you think.
 Startups, researchers and carmakers are working on a new way of powering Cars that drive on self-generated energy straight from the sun.

 There are already a number of prototypes and concepts of solar-powered vehicles, from the eponymous and aerodynamic Lightyear One, designed and developed by Dutch startup Lightyear, and the planned Sion by German solar car startup Sono that smashed crowdfunding targets recently to the tune of €53 million.

-### organic photovoltaics
+### Organic Photovoltaics

 **Heliatek** develops, produces and distributes industrial-grade organic PV solar solutions for virtually any building surface (horizontal, vertical, curved, rigid, and flexible).
 Their energy solutions are designed for various traditional and never been possible before applications.